Yashashwini0310/Deficiency-and-Allergy-Analyser/README.md

 source env/bin/activate (linux based project) pip install -r requirements.txt

-# 3. setup AWS credentials using boto3.
+# 3. If using Learners lab, check if these AWS are accessible and setup AWS credentials using boto3 accordingly

 # 4. Run the application locally first: